muratk5n/thirdwave/en/README.md

 material plus video lectures can replace them.

-The Mandarin: "Why a move to outsource lesson planning has [Oz] NSW teachers hopping mad..
-[NSW] state’s education minister.. announced teachers will be given curriculum lesson plans, texts and learning materials to ease the pressure on their workloads..
+The Mandarin: "Why a move to outsource lesson planning has [Oz] NSW teachers hopping mad.. state’s education minister.. announced teachers will be given curriculum lesson plans, texts and learning materials to ease the pressure on their workloads..
 This taps into existing concerns about.. teachers having less autonomy over what to teach and how to teach it.
 It also strikes at the heart of teachers’ core professional identity"

 ---